How to choose the pepperomia soil?

 Depending on where your pepperomia is located and how often it’s watered, the exact amount of each ingredient can vary slightly – so it’s best to speak to an expert if you have any doubts about getting the ratios right.
 With just a few tweaks in soil composition, your pepperomia could be experiencing longer-lasting and healthier growth!

-Here are some signs that you may not be using the right mix for your Peperomia plant:
+Here are some signs that you may not be using the right soil mix for your Peperomia plant:

-Soil is dense and compact.
+Soil is Dense and Compacted

 With dense, packed earth preventing space for water flow and oxygenation of roots, a Peperomia’s root system can become deprived to the point where it experiences rot.
 Without ample room in the soil for these life-sustaining elements, your plants will suffer greatly.

-To make sure your soil is at the perfect level of compaction, perform a simple test with a stick!
+To make sure your peperomia soil is at the perfect level of compaction, perform a simple test with a stick!
 Slide it gently through to the bottom of any pot; if resistance arises or passage becomes blockaded, you know that too much pressure has been placed on your dirt – time for some aerating.

 If your Peperomia’s soil remains damp beyond the two-week watering mark, disaster could be looming!
 Without proper aeration and drainage, root rot can develop in no time – leading to an unhappy ending for this beloved houseplant.

-To test the soil’s moisture levels, dip your finger into it or use a meter for an accurate reading.
+To test the soil’s moisture levels, dip your finger into it or use a moisture meter for an accurate reading.
 If dirt clings to your digit when you pull away, then it means that things are still nice and soggy.

 If your soil becomes overly saturated with water, it can be a death sentence for the roots of plants.
 With root rot comes yellowing leaves – sadly this is often the first sign that something has gone wrong beneath the surface.